cfengine/documentation/reference/components/cf-agent/bundles-for-agent/delete_attribute-in-edit_xml-promises.markdown

 ---
 layout: default
-title: delete fattribute in edit fxml promises
+title: delete_attribute in edit_xml promises
-categories: [Bundles for agent,delete fattribute in edit fxml promises]
+categories: [Reference, Bundles for agent,delete_attribute in edit_xml promises]
 published: true
-alias: Bundles-for-agent-delete-fattribute-in-edit-fxml-promises.html
+alias: reference-bundles-for-agent-delete-attribute-in-edit-fxml-promises.html
-tags: [Bundles for agent,delete fattribute in edit fxml promises]
+tags: [reference, bundles, agent, delete_attribute, edit_xml, xml, files promises, promises]
 ---

-### `delete_attribute` promises in edit\_xml

 This promise is part of the XML-editing model.
 It assures that an attribute, with the given name, will not be present in the specified